JaksonJose/JaksonJose/README.md

 <div>
   <h1 align="center"> With a borderless world comes superb opportunities.</h1>
   <p align="Justify">
     Hey Yo!
-This is <strong>Jakson José</strong>, I've been focused on <strong>Full-Stack Developer skills</strong>.
+This is <strong>Jakson José</strong>, I'm .NET Core Developer.
     I'm quite a self-taught person who's fascinated by technology, mainly about programming.
 Also, I believe software development can assist companies and people by solving issues, advancing business, reaching goals, and get people a better life.
   </P>
 </div>